-- 2.30 Washer Disinfector (WD) loading systems should be designed with regard to the 'Manual Handling Operations Regulations: 1992' (as amended).
-When interchangeable load carriers and baskets are provided, each load carrier should be capable of being fitted and removed without the use of additional tools. - 2.31 A number of different types of load carriers can be used to accommodate the range of medical devices to be processed.
-The range of carriers that may be necessary for a CDU includes: - an adjustable multi-layer carrier for 3, 4 or 5 layers; - a rigid endoscope/MIS instrument/lumen device carrier; - an anaesthetic accessories carrier; - sterilization containers; - specific carriers for complex medical devices e.g. robotic surgery; - power tool carriers. - 2.32 Load carriers should protect medical devices from mechanical damage during the wash process and orientate them to facilitate proper cleaning.
-When necessary, a direct connection between the water flow and any lumen of the load item should be present. - 2.33 The use of self contained data loggers is recommended during validation and periodic testing.
-A connection should be provided on racks for attachment to allow monitoring of water pressure within the rack irrigation pipe work.
-This is especially recommended for multi chamber WDs.
-Care needs to be taken in selecting units that are capable of withstanding the high temperatures found in washer-disinfectors.
-Those housed in protective cases rated at IP68 (as defined in EN 60529: 1992+A2: 2013) are suitable for use.
-Further guidance on the use of Data loggers can be found in SHTM 01-01 Part B. - 2.34 When additional monitoring is required, a separate test connection should be provided for each sensor.
-This will permit periodic verification of the installed system by comparison with a calibrated test sensor. - 2.35 When the WD is supplied with a system for supporting and/or transferring the load into and out of the chamber, the following should apply: - the force required by the Operator, to unload the system should not exceed the limits set within local manual handling policy.
+2.22 The use of self-contained data loggers is recommended during validation and periodic testing.
+A connection should be provided on racks for attachment to allow monitoring of water pressure within the rack irrigation pipework.

+When additional monitoring is required, a separate test connection should be provided for each sensor.
+This will permit periodic verification of the installed system by comparison with a calibrated test sensor.

+- 2.23 When the WD is supplied with a system for supporting and / or transferring the load into and out of the chamber, the following should apply: - the force required by the Operator, to unload the system should not exceed the limits set within local manual handling policy.
 This limit applies whether force is applied directly or indirectly; - the load carrier should be stable when withdrawn for a distance equal to twothirds of the chamber length, or if the load is to be withdrawn further a retaining device should be fitted.
-This may include application of a mechanical device supplied with the equipment; - all load carriers should be operated in accordance with the manufacturer's instructions.

-- 2.36 The system used to support the load should be constructed from durable, corrosionresistant materials able to withstand, the environment within the chamber. - 2.37 A means should be provided to prevent damage wear and tear or excessive stress (e.g. point loadings) that could initiate corrosion in stainless steel materials or to the chamber, during transfer of the load into and out of the WD. - 2.38 The load carriers used should be designed in a manner that prevents incorrect positioning that could prevent the attainment of the pre-set operating cycle variables i.e. the penetration of water into the load or the free drainage of water from the load. - 2.39 Automatic loading equipment is also available for some WDs and a decision regarding the benefit of these systems should be based upon space available in loading/unloading areas, manual handling assessments and the numbers and design of the WDs in use. - 2.40 Dedicated trolleys should be used in the 'Wash Room' and the 'IAP Room' as stated in SHPN 13 Part 1: 2011 and a process should be in place for the cleaning and disinfection of trolleys between uses. - 2.41 The trolley should be designed to: - allow the operator to align the trolley with the washer disinfector for ease of loading and unloading; - should be provided with means to collect liquid residues from the load to prevent dripping onto the floor; - should be provided with swivel wheels to facilitate manoeuvring; - should be provided with a parking brake; - should be designed to secure the load carriers on the trolley during loading and unloading, and while traversing a gradient at a slope of up to 1 in 20.
+This may include application of a mechanical device supplied with the equipment; - all load carriers should be operated in accordance with the manufacturer's instructions; - the system used to support the load should be constructed from durable, corrosion-resistant materials able to withstand the environment within the chamber; - a means should be provided to prevent damage wear and tear or excessive stress (e.g. point loadings) that could initiate corrosion in stainless steel materials or to the chamber, during transfer of the load into and out of the WD; - the load carriers used should be designed in a manner that prevents incorrect positioning that could prevent the attainment of the pre-set operating cycle variables i.e. the penetration of water into the load or the free drainage of water from the load: - automatic loading equipment is also available for some WDs and a decision regarding the benefit of these systems should be based upon space available in loading / unloading areas, manual handling assessments and the numbers and design of the WDs in use.